 Are you homeless or experiencing a housing crisis?
-Please connect with CSEI’s Coordinated Entry Line at 833-587-8322.
-If staff are unavailable to take your call, please leave a message.
-Your call will be returned within one business day.
+Please connect with CSEI’s Housing Hotline at 833-587-8322.

 Rapid Rehousing offers temporary rental assistance to individuals and families who are homeless and living in a shelter, unsheltered, or in a location not meant for human habitation.
 Participants have access to a case manager who can assist with the development of goals and a case plan, provide connections to community resources, and help with transition planning to ensure housing stability following the program.